glener10/authentication/documentation/nextFeatures.md

 E-mail verification
-Password Recovery: use a unique token sended to email Login with google
+Password Recovery: use a unique token sended to email User notification when strange login ocurred
 2FA
-User notification when strange login ocurred
-Database backups, rules and administration
-Docker
+Login with google

 Create pre-commit triggers with actions, to check interesting things like code checking, formatting, security checks and commit message pattern
+CI/CD securely (_snyk_, _app.codacy_)
 How to monitor and have observability
-CI/CD securely (_snyk_, _app.codacy_)
 Security tests
 Load Tests